bboyle/the-story/README.md

 - Edit in text editor of your choice
 - Read [documentation](Documentation.md)

+For convenience, dependencies are included in this repository.
+If you wish to manage dependencies with package manager tools:

+- install node and npm package manager
+- install bower package manager: `npm install -g bower`
+- install dependencies using: `bower install`

 ### Run Local

 - view through a local webserver. [http-server](https://www.npmjs.org/package/http-server) recommended.